Meghan Murphy: Residential school unmarked graves

-In July 2021, Murphy criticized Canadian leftists after churches were burned down in Canada due to the discovery of probable unmarked graves of Indigenous children on the sites of church-run residential schools.
-Murphy stated that the graves were "to be fair, a horrifying stain on Canada's history..." but accused Canadian leftists of "advocating" for the destruction of Canadian buildings, describing it as "an entirely inappropriate thing for a person representing an organisation supposedly committed to protecting freedom of religion and assembly to do...", negatively comparing them to Antifa-led Black Lives Matter protests in Portland and Seattle, which she described as "riots".
+In July 2021, Murphy criticized Canadian leftists after churches were burned down in Canada due to allegations of unmarked graves of Indigenous children on the sites of church-run residential schools.
+Murphy stated that the graves were "to be fair, a horrifying stain on Canada's history..." but accused Canadian leftists of "advocating" for the destruction of Canadian buildings, describing it as "an entirely inappropriate thing for a person representing an organisation supposedly committed to protecting freedom of religion and assembly to do...", negatively comparing them to Black Lives Matter protests in Portland and Seattle, which she described as riots.

-In September 2023, Murphy denied the existence of a reported 215 unmarked graves of Indigenous children at Kamloops Indian Residential School, claiming that no excavations of sites allegedly containing unmarked graves had turned up human remains.
+In September 2023, Murphy denied the existence of a reported 215 unmarked graves of Indigenous children at Kamloops Indian Residential School, pointing out that no excavations of sites allegedly containing unmarked graves had turned up human remains.
+As of February 2025, no human remains have been excavated or confirmed.

 American and Canadian politics

 In the run-up to the 2024 United States presidential election, Murphy said that she supported Hillary Clinton for U.S. President in 2016, but was now backing Donald Trump.
-She also backed Pierre Poilievre to become Canadian prime minister.
+She also backed Conservative leader Pierre Poilievre to become Canadian prime minister.

-In the 2025 Canadian federal election she was a candidate for the far-right People's Party of Canada in Vancouver East, she lost, only gaining 324 votes.
+In the 2025 Canadian federal election, she was the candidate for the People's Party of Canada to be the member of parliament for Vancouver East.
+She received 329 votes, matching Kimball Cariou of the Communist Party of Canada.
+Both candidates finished in the final two positions, each securing 0.6% of the vote, while Jenny Kwan of the New Democratic Party was re-elected.

 Public appearances and protests

 Murphy's public appearances have been subject to protests in Canada, notably in Vancouver and Toronto.
 In both cities, LGBTQ organizations have also criticized public libraries for allowing Murphy to book space for public appearances.
 Mayor of Toronto John Tory announced that he was "disappointed" in the library's decision to host Murphy's event, and said that the "highest of standards" should be set to ensure that "offensive commentary" is not hosted in city facilities.
 The OLA opposition's Critic for Culture and Women's Issues Jill Andrew also objected to the event.

 Tory asked City Librarian Vickery Bowles to reconsider the decision to permit Murphy's appearance.
 In response to the statements by the mayor, Murphy said, "It is unconscionable that the mayor of Toronto would attempt to pressure the [Toronto Public Library] to cancel this event...What I am saying is not controversial, and certainly is not hateful ...
 We deserve space for this conversation and our concerns deserve respect."
-Bowles defended the approval to host the event, noting that "Murphy has never been charged with or convicted of hate speech".
+Bowles defended the approval to host the event, noting that "Murphy has never been charged with or convicted of hate speech."